guettli/ten-flying-fingers/README.md

 I want to improve the default layout, I don't want to replace it.
 I want to be able to use the keyboard of my team mates and family members like I am used to.

-# I love feedback

-You found a typo, you have the same need as I, you know how to solve this?

-Please send me advices via the github issue manager!

 # Maybe later: Command line